 24:00 The moral or immoral purpose in every philosophy has constituted the true vital germ out of which the total plant is always grown.
 One cannot help reveal this plant.
 How Hitler died story – alters us to what some are not saying is unfolding for Trump.

 26:00 What morally is a person up to?
 What is the person up to?
 What does it mean that a person is aiming at something?
 I do not believe that an impulse to knowledge is the father of philosophy but that another impulse has made use of knowledge and mistaken knowledge as an instrument.
-Nietzsche questions the impulse to knowledge issue.
+Nietzsche questions the impulse to a knowledge issue.
 Here the deconstructionist issue is analyzed – that what the philosopher is really up to in writing is the impulse to power.
-Whatever you are telling me you are telling me to dominate me regardless what it is you claim to be doing.
-Problem is that it implies the only value people have is to dominate.
-This could be the case and in some it likely is the case.
+Whatever you are telling me to dominate me regardless of what it is you claim to be doing.
+The problem is that it implies the only value people have is to dominate.
+This could be the case and in some, it likely is the case.
 But one should not make this the highest aim in life.
-(Aziz’s work) The idea of the will to power has to further examined.
+(Aziz’s work) The idea of the will to power has to be further examined.
 What does Nietzsche mean by the will to power?

 31:00 Marx and materialism are addressed here and this needs to be further addressed.
 (Holt’s work)

 35:00 What is a book look like.
-Nietzsche book Good and evil is a bomb, every sentence explodes with deeper meaning.
+Nietzsche’s book Good and evil is a bomb, every sentence explodes with deeper meaning.